 - Learn to communicate, heal, and build a community

-The next cohort will start in March 2017 and continue through the 2017-2018 academic year.
-The program will consist of after-school sessions once a week (every 1st and 3rd Tuesdays) and summer sessions on select days in July.
+The current cohort will meet through the 2017-2018 academic year.
+The program will consist of after-school sessions once a week and summer sessions on select days in July.
 With the exception of off-site field trips, all activities will be held at the College of Physicians of Philadelphia (19 South 22nd Street).
-Transit tokens to and from all events will be supplied to the Fellows by the Center for Education and Public Initiatives.
+Transit tokens to and from all events will be supplied to the Fellows by the Center for Education.
 Students will also be paid a stipend upon successful completion of the program.

 Eligibility and Enrollment